satsinush/Snapchat_Memories_Tool/README.md

 ---

-## 🙌 Acknowledgments
+## 🙌 Acknowledgments & Background

-I understand that this tool may not be easy to use for non-developers, which is why I’ve included detailed explanations throughout this README and created a full video tutorial to guide users step-by-step.
+I understand that this tool may not be easy to use for non-developers, which is why I have included detailed explanations throughout this README and created a full video tutorial to guide users step-by-step.

 If you still encounter issues, you can upload this `README.md` and the `snapchat_metadata.py` file into a generative AI tool such as **ChatGPT** or **Gemini** and ask for assistance.
 It can assist you throughout the setup and even help you troubleshoot.

+This tool was originally built for Snapchat’s older export format where all Memories were delivered in a single `memories/` folder.
+Snapchat has since moved to a system where memories must be downloaded individually through `memories_history.html`.
+While this tool still fully supports the new format, it now requires users to manually consolidate those files first.

-This project was built through extensive testing and iteration using **Python**, **ExifTool**, and **FFmpeg**.
+This project was created through extensive testing and iteration using **Python**, **ExifTool**, and **FFmpeg** with real exported Snapchat data from across multiple years.
 It was inspired by the need to restore accurate metadata and organization to Snapchat Memories and Chat Media after exporting a user’s data from the Snapchat website.

 While other developers have built similar tools in the past, they do not handle timezone-based adjustments for memories, compile video memories, or process `chat_media` files.
 Additionally, many existing programs rely on active download links from the `memories_history.json` file.
-This tool instead works directly with the locally downloaded files — meaning it continues to function even if those links expire or are no longer live.
+Unlike many existing tools, this project does not depend on Snapchat’s expiring download URLs.
+It processes already-downloaded media directly, ensuring usability even after the download links expire.